 We need not only varieties that grow well in favourable locations, but also varieties that can tolerate sites with poor soils and challenging climatic conditions.
 This is essential to adapt to climate change and achieve food security.

 Future crops will have to be both economically and environmentally sound.
 Widespread adoption is not always the most sensible goal.
 Many adapted varieties will be suited only to niche locations and may be important only in certain areas.
 But they still fulfil an important role: where they are grown they produce good yields, help maintain landscapes and ensure clean air and water.
 These ecosystem services are as important as ensuring food security.

-Secure seed as a common good
+Secure seed as a commons

 Use open-source licensing against patents and variety protection